Grue-2/Projects/README.md

 just encrypting things on their own other than the hassle.

-So I figured why not make a chat program that made it easy for friends to talk on end to end encrypted lines.
+So I figured why not make a chat program that made it easy for friends to encrypt their chats through normally unencrypted lines.

 #### Purpose
 Chat program for my friends and family to communicate that doesn't require